No direct charge to travellers

 For Corporate partners, where SCA does not apply (telephone or email bookings).

-- Learn more about using the credit card method in the Payment methods section.
+- Learn more about the credit card method in the Payment methods section.

-- For detailed instructions on MOTO transactions, refer to Corporate partners use case.
+- Follow detailed guidance for MOTO transactions in the Corporate partners use case.

-- Check the Orders section for more tips and examples on how to preview and create your order requests.
+- Review the Orders section for tips and examples on how to preview and create your order requests.